rahmed31/FlatFileDB/README.md

 ## Project Design

-`Dependency Injection` is used as the primary design pattern for this software.
+`Dependency Injection` is used as the primary programming techqnique for this software.

 The design is described as follows: